Merafe Resources

 Our response

-The Venture uses different ports for products delivery.
+The Venture uses different ports for product delivery.
 Road haulers are also used to complement other transportation modes.
-The Venture will continue to engage proactively with key stakeholders to attempt to find solutions to critical logistics issues.

 Possible impact